 Sylvie and Loki sit in a bar car on the train, at a comfy booth.
 And once again, when there’s a scene at a table or desk, things get serious.

 Sylvie asks Loki about his mother.
 He seems somber and speaks highly of her.
-Sylvie says she can barely recall her mother any longer.
+Sylvie says she can barley recall her mother any longer.
 Loki shows Sylvie a trick his mother taught him and shoots small fireworks out of his hand.

 Loki asks Sylvie how she learned to enchant people and she says that she taught herself.